 I have 30 years of successful experience across all phases of the Software Development Life-Cycle (SDLC).

 Peruse the course materials (notes, slides, homework assignments and sample solutions) for the

 6-week course in Software Engineering that I will be teaching through

-There is more to Software Engineering than coding -- coding is the easy part.
+There is more to software engineering than coding—coding is the easy part.
 Starting from scratch,

 we will touch upon each of the phases of the Software Development Life-Cycle, focusing on beginning